dangxia/blog-source/source/_posts/scala/Basic-Types-and-Operations.md

 ```
 + associativity

+No matter what associativity an operator has, however, its operands are always evaluated left to right
 If the methods end in ‘:’, they are grouped right to left; otherwise, they are grouped left to right.
 For example,`a ::: b ::: c` is treated as `a ::: (b ::: c)`.
 But `a * b * c`, by contrast, is treated as `(a * b) * c`.

 ### Rich wrappers